t-lo/minecraft-docker/README.md

 # minecraft-docker
-Docker automation for a number of minecraft servers  /mods.
+Docker automation for a number of minecraft servers / mods.